New conditions for multipartite entanglement wedge connectivity in $n$-to-$n$ holographic scattering: Generalizing the n-to-n Connected Wedge Theorem

 Due to cyclic boundary ordering $V_1, X_1, \cdots V_n, X_n$ (and similarly for the outputs), the null sheet $\NN_{W_i}$, which is anchored at the spatial boundaries $b_i$ and $a_{i+1}$ of $X_i$, is topologically constrained to intersect the surface $\ZZi$.
 We assert that this intersection $\CC_i$, is a simple curve on $\ZZi$ with endpoints precisely at $b_i$ and $a_{i+1}$.
 The argument proceeds in two steps.
 First, within the bulk region $\ZZ_B$ bounded by $\ZZi$ and the Cauchy slice $\Sigma_1$, the intersection $\CC_i$ is homotopic to $\NN_{W_i} \cap \Sigma_1$, which is itself homotopic to the HRRT surface $RT(X_i)$ within $\Sigma_1$.
-Second, Lemma \ref{lemma:2_null_ridge} excludes the possibility that $\CC_i$ are homotopically trivial closed loops: $\NN_{W_j}\cap \NN_{V_i}$ is a simple ridge in $\NN_{V_i}$ and $\ZZi$ is made up of intersecting null sheets $\NN_{V_i}$'s.
+Second, Lemma \ref{lemma:2_null_ridge} excludes the possibility that $\CC_i$ contain homotopically trivial closed loops: $\NN_{W_j}\cap \NN_{V_i}$ is a simple ridge in $\NN_{V_i}$ and $\ZZi$ is made up of intersecting null sheets $\NN_{V_i}$'s.
 This concludes that $\CC_i$ is a simple curve without disconnected components.
 A simple illustration for the $n=3$ case is provided in Figure \ref{fig:focusing_may2022}(a).
 Moreover, each curve $\CC_i$ must have segments in at least the adjacent null sheets $\NN_{V_i}$ and $\NN_{V_{i+1}}$, though it may also cross other sheets that constitute $\ZZi$.

-We now prove that if all curves $\CC_i$ are distinct, the entanglement wedge cannot be fully disconnected, i.e. The proof constructs a specific geometric comparison on the null surface $\ZZi$, following a strategy analogous to the original CWT proof \cite{maypenington2020holographic}.
+We now prove that if all curves $\CC_i$ are distinct, the entanglement wedge cannot cannot decompose as a disjoint union $\ew(V_1)\cup \cdots\cup \ew(V_n)$.
+The proof constructs a specific geometric comparison on the null surface $\ZZi$, following a strategy analogous to the original CWT proof \cite{maypenington2020holographic}.